raythurman2386/homelab-template/docs/nginx-configuration.md

 - **Main Configuration**: `nginx.conf` contains global settings
 - **Service Configurations**: Individual `.conf` files in `conf.d/` directory
 - **Default Site**: `default.conf` serves as the fallback site

+## When to Use Nginx vs Cloudflare Tunnel

+- **Use Nginx** if you want full control over your reverse proxy and prefer local network access
+- **Use Cloudflare Tunnel** (default) for secure remote access without exposing ports publicly

+To switch to Nginx:
+1. Comment out the `cloudflared` service in `docker-compose.yml`
+2. Uncomment the `nginx` service in `docker-compose.yml`
+3. Configure your DNS or hosts file for local access

 ## How It Works